JonKing93/JonKing93.github.io/content/project/NTREND/index.md

 ---
-title: A temperature history of the Northern Hemisphere over the last millennium
+title: NTREND Assimilation
-summary: Reconstructing Northern Hemisphere surface temperatures by assimilating the NTREND tree-ring network.
+summary: Creating a temperature history of the Northern Hemisphere over the last millennium by assimilating by assimilating the NTREND tree-ring network.
 tags:
 - DASH
 - Last Millennium DA